apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

     -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"},"annotations":[{"key":"web-export","value":true},{"key":"raw-http","value":false},{"key":"final","value":true}]}'

-You can now invoke this action as a public URL with no OpenWhisk and Nuvolaris authorization.
+You can now invoke this action as a public URL with no OpenWhisk and OpenServerless authorization.
 Try invoking using the web action public URL including an optional extension such as `.json` or `.http` for example at the end of the URL.